AY2324S1-CS2103-T16-2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `ContactList` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC1 Add a person to the contacts**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to add a new person to the contacts.
-4. AddressBook deletes the person
+2. ContactList adds the new person to the contacts with the provided details.
     Use case ends.

 **Extensions**

+* 1a.
+User provides incomplete or invalid data.

+    * 1a1.
+ContactList shows an error message indicating the specific validation issue.
+    * 1a2.
+User corrects the data and makes a new request.
+    * Steps 1a1-1a2 are repeated until the data entered are valid.
+      Use case resumes from step 3.

+**Use case: UC2 List all persons in the contacts**

+**MSS**

+1. User requests to list all persons in the contacts.
+2. ContactList displays a list of all persons in the contacts.
+    Use case ends.

+**Extensions**

 * 2a.
 The list is empty.
   Use case ends.

+**Use case: UC3 Edit a person's information**

+**MSS**

+1. User requests to _list all persons in the contacts (UC2)_.
+2. User requests to edit a specific person's information in the list.
+3. ContactList updates the person's information with the changes provided by the user.
+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.
+  Use case ends.

+* 2a.
+The given index is invalid.

+    * 2a1.
+ContactList shows an error message.
+      Use case ends.

+* 2b.
+User provides invalid data.

+    * 2b1.
+ContactList shows an error message indicating the specific validation issue.
+    * 2b2.
+User corrects the data and resubmits.
+    * Steps 2b1-2b2 are repeated until the data entered are valid.
+      Use case resumes from step 3.

+**Use case: UC4 Delete a person**

+**MSS**

+1. User requests to _list all persons in the contacts (UC2)_.
+2. User requests to delete a specific person in the list.
+3. ContactList deletes the person.
+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.
+  Use case ends.

+* 2a.
+The given index is invalid.

+    * 2a1.
+ContactList shows an error message.
+      Use case ends.

+**Use case: UC5 Find a person by name**

+**MSS**

+1. User requests to find a specific person by name in the contacts.
+2. ContactList displays a list of persons matching the search criteria.
+    Use case ends.

+**Extensions**

+* 2a.
+No persons matching the search criteria are found.

+    * 2a1.
+The list is empty.
+      Use case ends.

+**Use case: UC6 List affiliations of a person**

+**MSS**

+1. User requests to _find a person by name(UC4)_.
+2. User requests to list the affiliations of a specific person in the list.
+3. ContactList shows a list of affiliations of the specific person.
+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.
+  Use case ends.

+* 2a.
+The given index is invalid.

+    * 2a1.
+ContactList shows an error message.
+      Use case ends.

 * 3a.
-The given index is invalid.
+The list is empty.

-    * 3a1.
-AddressBook shows an error message.
+  Use case ends.

+**Use case: UC7 Get Help**

+**MSS**

+1. User requests to get help.
+2. ContactList provides a message explaining how to access the help page.
+    Use case ends.

+**Use case: UC8 Exit MediSync**

+**MSS**

+1. User requests to exit.
+2. ContactList closes itself.
-      Use case resumes at step 2.
+    Use case ends.

 *{More to be added}*